JackEAllen/Docusaurus_L_and_D/my-website/versioned_docs/version-1.0/template.md

 ## Collapsable Sections

 Similarly to regualr markdown, you can create collapsable sections of content.
 Below is an example of how to do this.
-The tags are not realle HTML tags, but jsx tags.
+The tags are not real HTML tags, but jsx tags.

 ```jsx
 <details>